mr-deamon/tonieselector/README.md

 # Tonie Selector

+> **Disclaimer:** This is a private hobby project, fully vibe-coded with AI assistance.
+It is not intended for production use and comes with no guarantees or support.

 Python web interface to manage kids audiobooks from folders and upload selected albums to a configured Tonie figure.

 ## Features (MVP)